yuuki1036/nextjs-netflix-clone/README.md

-# Netflix clone with next.js
+# Netflix Clone With NextJS